Arc'teryx Gamma Pant Review

 Comfort and Mobility

 With its straight-leg fit and articulated knee, the Gamma still allows for solid mobility.
 One example of the thoughtful comfort features incorporated into these pants is the blunted corner of the snap closure at the waist, which subtly but helpfully eliminates the sharp point in the fabric of many hiking pants that rubs against the stomach.
-Though they aren't advertised as slim fit, we still think that they are a tighter pair of pants geared toward skinnier hikers.
+Though they aren't advertised as slim fit, we still think they are a tighter pair of pants geared toward skinnier hikers.

 Venting and Breathability